When you’re expecting a new little one, you get tons of advice about all the baby must haves.

-The new dad will need something easy to throw on when he’s too sleep-deprived to think straight, and the baby will be spitting up on herself every half hour, so get them both a gift that will help – these matching Papa Bear and Baby Bear shirts.
+The new dad will need something easy to throw on when he’s too sleep-deprived to think straight, and the baby will be spitting up on herself every half hour, so get them both a gift that will help – these matching Papa Bear and Baby Bear t-shirts on Etsy.

 Who says gifts for new dads can’t be disgustingly adorable?

 Gray goes with everything, so dad can get dressed without using any brain power.
-And baby will go through lots of onesies every day, so she can always use another one.
+And baby will go through lots of onesies every day, so they can always use another one.

-If you think mom will feel left out, you can throw in the matching Mama Bear shirt here.
+If you think mom will feel left out, you can throw in the matching Mama Bear t-shirt here.

 New Dad Gift He’ll Love: Papa Bear and Baby Bear Shirts

 10. Something to Go With His Deep Voice

 Some research indicates that in households where both mom and dad read stories aloud, the kids develop stronger language skills than when it’s just mom doing the reading aloud.

 But the problem with most of the popular baby books recommended as gifts for new dads?
 They’re boring as heck.